dotnet/corefx/Documentation/project-docs/glossary.md

 ### JSON.NET

-Released in June 2006, JSON.NET has become the defacto standard for JSON serialization and deserialization in .NET.
+Released in June 2006 by [James Newton-King](https://twitter.com/JamesNK), JSON.NET has become the defacto standard for JSON serialization and deserialization in .NET.
 It is [open source](https://github.com/JamesNK/Newtonsoft.Json) and support almost every platform .NET code can run on (.NET Framework 2.0, 3.0, 3.5, 4.0, and 4.5; Mono; MonoTouch/Xamarin.iOS; MonoDroid/Xamarin.Android; Silverlight 3, 4, and 5; Windows Phone 8, 8, and 8.1; Windows 8 Store; .NET Core).

 ### Windows Forms